How To Clean Enamel Pins

 Mix Cleaning Solution

-While cleaning your pin with a store-bought all-purpose cleaner or a vinegar solution may be tempting, use immense caution.
-Highly acidic or harsh chemical cleaners can damage a delicate enamel accessory.
-Sticking to simple cleansers, like dish soap, is a safe choice.
+While the temptation to use a store-bought all-purpose cleaner or a vinegar solution may arise, it's crucial to exercise extreme caution.
+Highly acidic or harsh chemical cleaners can irreparably damage the delicate enamel surface of your pins.
+Opting for a gentle, dish soap-based solution is always the safest approach.

 Clean with a Soft Cloth or Brush